misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 #### Build an installer for deploying LAPS to clients ####

 I am making the assumption that if you're interested in our guide that you probably already a preferred method for deploying software to computers under your management.
-And if so, you don't need to know much about deploying the LAPS client onto your endpoints other than it includes an .MSI installer files for 64-bit and 32-bit machines and they work as expected.
-You may have already built an installer on your MDT system that you can use.
+And if so, you don't need to know much about deploying the LAPS client onto your endpoints other than it includes an .MSI installer files for 64-bit and 32-bit machines and they can be configured to install silently as expected.
+You could easily create a silent installer to be deployed by MDT if you like.

 You can deploy the LAPS client to your endpoints and it will remain dormant until you define LAPS policies in later steps, and you'll definitely need it to be able to use LAPS, so you'll want to get that squared away now.